 It can be easily tested using one of the many available email deliverability tools, most of which can be used for free with certain limitations.

-Unless either your or the recipient’s mail server generates an error message, then the message has most likely been delivered—no need to perform an email delivery test.
+Unless either your mail server or the recipient’s mail server generates an error message, then the message has most likely been delivered—no need to perform an email delivery test.

-Emails sent through Salesforce originate from one of a number of possible Salesforce IP addresses, which may be blocked by the recipient.
+Emails sent through Salesforce originate from one of several possible Salesforce IP addresses, which may be blocked by the recipient.
 To check email deliverability in Salesforce, follow these instructions.

-There are tools that let you test the content of your message against spam filters without sending it.
+Some tools let you test the content of your message against spam filters without sending it.
 You can also test the configuration of your mail server to verify that it’s behaving the way it’s supposed to behave.